-Jonathan J. Underwood is an associate in the firm’s intellectual property practice, where he focuses on complex patent litigation, intellectual property counseling and intellectual property transactions.
+Jonathan James Underwood is an associate in the firm’s intellectual property (IP) practice, where he focuses on complex patent litigation, IP counseling and IP transactions.

 Practice & Background

-He has assisted clients in a variety of pro bono matters, including child welfare, appeals of veteran disability determinations, Social Security Disability appeals, immigration petitions under the Violence Against Women Act, the Goldman Sachs 10,000 Small Businesses program.
+Dr. Underwood has assisted clients in a variety of pro bono matters, including child welfare, appeals of veteran disability determinations, Social Security Disability appeals, immigration petitions under the Violence Against Women Act and the Goldman Sachs 10,000 Small Businesses program.
 He is an active member of the legal education community, judging law school students in the ABA National Appellate Advocacy Competition and high school students in the John S. Bradway Mock Trial Competition.

-Dr. Underwood was a member of Akin Gump’s 2013 summer associate program.
+Dr. Underwood was a member of Akin Gump Strauss Hauer & Feld LLP’s 2013 summer associate program.